cbr4l0k/-Drawing-Tool-XCode-Challenge/README.md

 - [ ] Perform final testing
 - [ ] Ensure all requirements are met

-## Next Steps
-2. Complete documentation for all components and features

 ## Recent Updates
+- Complete documentation for all components and features
 - Refine UI to match Figma design more closely
 - Set up deployment and publish the project
 - Implemented undo/redo functionality